danmcelroy/VoSeq/docs/source/intro/install.rst

 :ref:`configure`.

-Additionally, you can import your old VoSeq database from a MySQL dump (see :ref:`Migrate VoSeq database`).
+Additionally, you can import your old VoSeq database from a MySQL dump (see :ref:`migrate-mysql`).
 If you don't import anything your VoSeq installation will be usable, but empty.
 In such a case, you might want to import test data: